CesarChaparro1974/Spreadsheets_Project/README.md

    - Listings with no reviews from the last 12 months are most likely inactive.

 ### Part 2 - Which type of properties should be targeted?
 * There are so many potential vacation rental properties in New York City that it can be overwhelming to determine where to start searching.
-Your client would like help prioritizing where they should be focusing their research.
+My client would like help prioritizing where they should be focusing their research.

 ### Questions answered on the project: